Ref34t/php-ai-client/docs/ARCHITECTURE.md

 $text = AiClient::prompt()
     ->withHistory(
-        new UserMessage('Do you spell it WordPress or Wordpress?'), new AgentMessage('The correct spelling is WordPress.'),
+        new UserMessage('Do you spell it WordPress or Wordpress?'), new ModelMessage('The correct spelling is WordPress.'),
     )
     ->withText('Can you repeat that please?')
     ->generateText();